lucasjlatour/logs-project/README.md

 To use this program run log.py with python3.
 Make sure to prepare the software and data according to instructions in Logs Project Section 3.
 After preparing software and data, save log.py in /vagrant.
 Before using, you need to create a view in the database for the program to run properly.

+The news database includes three tables:

+*The authors table includes information about the authors of articles.
+*The articles table includes the articles themselves.
+*The log table includes one entry for each time a user has accessed the site.

 CREATE VIEW auth_views AS SELECT articles.author, COUNT(log.path) AS views FROM articles, log, authors WHERE '/article/' || articles.slug = log.path GROUP BY articles.author;